 Herbal tea is a great way to reduce stress, says Dr. Eric Yarnell, a professor at Bastyr University in Washington.
 In stressful situations, he especially recommends herbal teas, such as lavender, lemon balm, passionflower, chamomile or St.Johnwort (1).
 If you are not a fan of herbal teas, popular green tea also helps to calm down.

 One of the best elixirs to deal with stress and reduce anxiety used in ancient cultures was soaking in warm water after a long day.
-Public baths known as”sento” were a way in Japan to cleanse the body and mind.
+Public baths are known as”sento” was a way in Japan to cleanse the body and mind.

 A warm bath for stress relief